frederic-perez/AmE-dictionary/data/idioms.md

 __thick and thin__ :four: Good and bad times. _Supporters ready to back them through thick and thin._ _Marriages that last through thick and thin._
 __thick blood__ “Thick blood” can be used to describe someone who is resilient or tough. _He’s got thick blood and can bounce back from anything._
 __thick skin__ :two::dart::hammer:
+__thick-skulled__ Stupid, dimwitted, or obtuse.
 __thin air__ A figurative phrase used to suggest nothingness or nonexistence.
 __thin-skinned__ Emotionally susceptible to or unable to ignore the verbal attacks or criticisms of others.
 __thingamajig__ (thingy) Some tool, gadget, or other such implement the proper name for which is unknown or unremembered.
-__things that go bump in the night__ Frightful, deadly, and usually supernatural things or events that one imagines in the dark of night. _When I was a kid, I hated staying in my grandparents’ spooky old house because I was always kept awake by thoughts of ghosts, axe murderers, and other things that go bump in the night._
+__things that go bump in the night__ :two: Frightful, deadly, and usually supernatural things or events that one imagines in the dark of night. _When I was a kid, I hated staying in my grandparents’ spooky old house because I was always kept awake by thoughts of ghosts, axe murderers, and other things that go bump in the night._
 __think (someone) hung the moon and the stars__ To believe that someone is the most wonderful and important person in the world; to love and adore someone more than anyone else. _Your little sister absolutely adores you—she thinks you hung the moon and the stars!_
 __think again__
 __think aloud__ To verbalize one’s thoughts. _I’m just thinking aloud._